Ridgebeck/Traffic_Sign_Classifier-P2/writeup_project_2.md

 * The shape of a traffic sign image is 32, 32, 3 - 32x32 pixels with RGB values
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.
+#### 2.Exploratory visualization of the dataset

-The code for this step is contained in the third and fourth code cell of the IPython notebook / html file.
+The code for this step is contained in the second and third code cell of the IPython notebook / html file.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is an exploratory visualization of the training data set.
+It shows the distribution of the pictures over the different labels.
+You can see that there is quite some difference between the 43 different labels, whcih means that some of them get trained much more often than others and the algorithm is more likely to recognize similiar images.